rickkas7/particle_notes/particle-bootloaders/README.md

 - 11 (0.6.2)
 - 100 (0.7.0)

+## Boot loader downloads

+You can download the v7 (0.4.9) bootloaders for the Photon, P1, and Electron on the [JTAG instructions page](https://docs.particle.io/faq/particle-tools/jtag/electron/#programming-the-boot-loader).

+The boot loaders v11 (0.6.2) and v100 (0.7.0) can be found on the [0.7.0 release page](https://github.com/spark/firmware/releases/tag/v0.7.0-rc.2).

 ## Dim D7 (corrupted boot loader)

 One of the things that can happen is that the boot loader sector (sector 0) becomes corrupted to erased.
 When this happens, when the processor starts the only thing that happens is the D7 LED will be on dimly.
 This is a side effect of being in JTAG/SWD mode.